Why is my shower burst pipe

 Repair or replace the pipe

-Depending on the extent of the damage, you may be able to patch the pipe or need to replace the entire section.
+Depending on the extent of the damage, you may be able to simply patch the pipe or will need to replace the entire section.

 Frequently Asked Questions

-Can I fix a burst shower pipe myself?
+Can I fix a burst pipe in the shower myself?

-For minor leaks or burst pipes, some DIY repairs may be possible.
-However, for larger issues or if you're unsure of the cause, it's best to call a professional plumber.
+For minor pipe repairs, some homeowners may be able to fix a burst pipe themselves.
+However, for more complex issues or if you're not comfortable with plumbing work, it's best to call a professional plumber.

 Connect with certified professionals in your area